 Both the Small and the Big Beguinage date back to the 13th century, but the Small Beguinage was founded first.
 It became so popular that the number of beguines outgrew the beguinage and so the Big Beguinage was built.
 The beguines who were fit enough moved there, while the older and physically challenged beguines stayed in the Small Beguinage.
 The last beguines in Mechelen died in the 1980’s.

-The Big Beguinage is part of the Belgian beguinages that together are a UNESCO World Heritage Site.
+The Big Beguinage is part of the Belgian beguinages that together are a UNESCO World Heritage Site, which makes it one of the most popular places to see for those who visit Mechelen.
 It comprises the Conventstraat, Fonteinstraatje, Hoviusstraat, Krankenstraat, Nonnenstraat, Jezuspoort, Moreelstraat, Sint-Alexiusstraat, Krommestraat, the cemetery of the beguinage, the Sint-Beggastraat, Twaalf-Apostelenstraat, Acht-Zalighedenstraat and the Cellebroedersstraat.

-Especially the Hoviusstraat is nice, with an old content, houses with beautiful doors and icons here and there.
+Especially the Hoviusstraat is nice, with an old convent, houses with beautiful doors and icons here and there.

 The Garden Oh! is a little public park located right next to the Small Beguinage.
 It’s a lovely spot to have a picnic or to sit down with a book.

 9. Walk through the Klapgat after you’ve visited St John’s Church

 The Saint John’s Church dates back to the 15th century when it was built on the spot where there used to be a chapel.
 The church has a rich interior, including a painting by Peter Paul Rubens.